Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Protocol

 \subsection{Replying to Queries}

-A data analyst interacts with a TEE by sending queries to it.
-TEE answers queries as long as there is enough budget left. {The pseudo-code for replying queries appears in~\cref{alg:reply}.}
+A data analyst interacts with \dpsystem by sending queries to the server hosting it.
+The server sends the query to an initialized TEE if there is one or initializes a new one.
+The TEE answers queries as long as there is enough budget left.
+The pseudo-code for replying queries appears in~\cref{alg:reply}.